 Eligibility: Each student may participate in only one poster.
 If you work on multiple projects that will be presented, you will have to choose one main poster for which you will be specified as a presenter.

 Poster Specifications: A poster board with dimensions 48″ wide and 36″ high will be provided.

 What to Bring: For a quick set up, bring your 48″ by 36″ poster.
 Binder clips will be provided.
-We strongly recommend that you bring at least 10 copies of a one-page handout about your work to distribute to those interested in what you are doing.

 Poster Presentation: Presenters are expected to be present at their posters during their assigned session.
 During the conference each poster presenter will receive their poster ID.
 The poster ID consists of a letter and a number.
 The letter indicates the poster session and the number indicates the number of the display board assigned to the poster.

 Composition: Poster presentations should be visually appealing.
 Your poster should be:

 - Readable from at least five feet away and the smallest type should be approximately 24 pt with headings in 48 pt or larger.
 Do not post pages of a written paper.
 Don’t forget to include a title as well as the names and affiliations of authors.
 Also, your poster should contain a relevant funding and acknowledgement section.
 Please check with your faculty mentor for details on how to acknowledge specific funding agencies and grants.

 - Understandable, focusing on the “big picture” points and with a minimum of acronyms, and abbreviations that make it difficult to comprehend.